Sawan Airlines

-Sawan Airlines was an airline company that provided flights between Iraq's cities Erbil and Sulaimaniyah and some cities in Europe.
+Sawan Airlines was an airline company that provided flights between The Kurdistan Region's cities Erbil and Sulaimaniyah and some cities in Europe.

 In Kurdish, "sawan" means "newborn".
-The name was chosen to recognize the airline was the first Kurdish airline in Iraqi history.
-The airline was formed by a group of private Kurdish investors, headed by Kawa Besarani, intending to end the isolation of the Kurdish region of Iraq, which required traveling through Baghdad or travelling through Turkey, Iran or Syria.
+The name was chosen to recognize the airline was the first Kurdish airline in Iraqi and Kurdish history.
+The airline was formed by a group of private Kurdish investors, headed by Kawa Besarani, intending to end the isolation of the Kurdistan region, which at the time required traveling through Baghdad or travelling through Turkey, Iran or Syria to get to the rest of the world.
 The airline used leased aircraft with Greek or German crews.

 The first flight from London's Stansted Airport to Erbil took place on October 26, 2005.
 By 2006, plans were made for flights from Amsterdam to Sulaimaniyah.